zijianhuang/nmce/projects/theme-loader-api/README.md

 You may extend `interface ThemeDef`, and make it contain some meta info of generating SVG icons presenting respective theme.
 And the icons will be inline with the HTML template.
 [Angular Material Components site](https://material.angular.dev/) uses [this approach](https://github.com/angular/components/blob/main/docs/src/app/shared/theme-picker/).

-Or you may just hand-draw some SVG icons and linked it in the HTML template.
+Or you may just hand-draw some SVG icons and linked them in the HTML template.

 ### Solution 2: Create Dictionary in App Code